Meet the Team

 Cicely Belle Blain is an equity, diversity and inclusion consultant, activist, public speaker and writer.
 Cicely Belle completed their Bachelor of Arts in Modern European Studies and Russian at the University of British Columbia where they were a recipient of the International Leader of Tomorrow Award scholarship and a finalist for the YWCA Young Women of Distinction Award.

-After graduating in just 3.5 years, Cicely Belle co-founded Canada’s second Black Lives Matter chapter which garnered them much acclaim including being listed as one of Vancouver’s fifty most influential people of 2018, as awarded by Vancouver Magazine.
+After graduating in just 3.5 years, Cicely Belle co-founded Canada’s second Black Lives Matter chapter which garnered them much acclaim including being listed as one of Vancouver’s fifty most influential people of 2018 and again in 2020, as awarded by Vancouver Magazine.
 They were also a winner of the Canadian Centre for Policy Alternatives’ Youth Leadership Award in Social Movement Building for their commitment to anti-racism and LGBTQ+ activism.

 Cicely Belle loves: